 - providing educational information and support

-- developing a Bullying and Inappropriate Behaviours Policy (template) in consultation with workers (find an example on page 26 of the employer’s guide)
+- developing a Bullying and Inappropriate Behaviours Policy (template) in consultation with workers (see example on page 26 of the employer’s guide)

 - ensuring workers are aware of the Grievance and Complaints Procedure.